zharmad/SpinRelax/README.md

 calculate-Ct-from-traj.py separately computes the local motions C(t) from the centered-solute trajectory.

+calculate-fitted-Ct.py converts the raw MD trajectories into a sum of individual motion parameters, each described by a single exponential.

 calculate-relaxations-from-Ct.py then takes the global and local diffusion data, and combines them into the final spin-relaxation predictions.
 Fitting to experiment is done at this stage.